ivanrazu/ivanrazu.github.io/_pages/cv.md

 * I. Ramirez Zuniga.
 (2014).
 "Mathematical Modeling of Immune Responses to Hepatitis C Virus Infection."
 Electronic Theses and Dissertations.
 Paper 2425. ([Link](https://dc.etsu.edu/etd/2425)).

 ## Talks and Poster Presentations
 * Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis".
-SIAM conference on the life sciences (LS21) (virtual), June 2021.
+Society for Mathematical Biology (SMB21) (virtual),  June 2021.
-* Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis" at the Joint Mathematics Meetings (JMM), Denver CO, January 2020.
+* Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis".
+SIAM conference on the life sciences (DS21) (virtual), May 2021.
 * Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis" at the Joint Mathematics Meetings (JMM), Denver CO, January 2020.
 * Poster presentation: "A Data-driven Mathematical Study of the Role of Energy in Sepsis" at the workshop :Summit on the Rules of Life at The Mathematical Biosciences Institute (MBI), Columbus OH, June 2019.
 * Talk: "Mathematical Modeling of Energy Consumption in the Acute Inflammatory Response" at the Biology and Medicine Through Mathematics Conference (BAMM), Virginia Commonwealth University, Richmond VA, May 2019.